-The another way MTIs can enter the dorm is if they have an Dormitory or Squadron Access Badge, which are color coded and numbered.
+Another way MTIs can enter the dorm is if they have a Dormitory or Squadron Access Badge, which are color-coded and numbered.
 Be cautious of fake access badges, and make sure that you verify each access badge against the Dormitory Access Roster.

 Entry Access List